Azure/azure-quickstart-templates/101-hdinsight-hbase-replication-one-vnet/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create an Azure VNet and two HBase cluster within the VNet.
+This template allows you to create an Azure VNet and two HBase clusters within the VNet.
+Then you can call a script action to replicate the data between the clusters.